Faculty Mentor: Prof. Lucy Salyer, History

 Topic: Explorations in Archival Research: The History of Immigrants and the Law

 REAP is an apprenticeship experience designed for highly motivated, first-year students in the Honors Program.
 The REAP experience provides a fast-track for talented students, enabling them to explore topics of interest, prepare for advanced work in their field, and develop a close academic and professional relationship with a faculty member.
 REAP students must be nominated by an Honors instructor in order to be considered for the program.
+For summer 2014, students must be nominated by February 28; the complete application is due by April 1.

 Joe, please tell us about your research topic.